Yazaar/Spotify-Overlay/README.md

 This URL can be used for the ones who does not have a software which includes interact, open it up in your standard browser.
 Login to your spotify account which you would like to track and wait to get redirected.
 A URL should pop up on your browser, copy it and paste it into your browser source.
 Repeat this process when required, PROBABLY once a day when you startup the stream.
 <h2>https://yazaar.github.io/Spotify-API/setup.html</h2>

+Choose the width and height of the browser source to your liking.<br>
+Higher = smaller spotify time-ticker
+Wider = more text displayed at once

 <br><br><br>
 <h3>Setup guide (download edition, old version):</h3>